Plumsail/helpdesk-docs/Common/Configuration Guide/Triggers.rst

 "Send email" action has the following properties:

 :To:
 	Required field.
 Defines recipients of the message.
-In this field you can pick a contact from the contacts list or use tokens "All agents", "Requester", "Cc", "Assignee", and "Comment author" (only for ":term:`Comment has been created`" event).
+In this field you can pick a contact from the contacts list or use tokens "All agents", "Requester", "Cc", "Assignee", and "Comment author" (only for "Comment has been created" event).
 :Except:
 	Excludes the specified recipients from the "To" field.
-In this field you can pick a contact from the contacts list or use tokens "All agents", "Requester", "Cc", "Assignee" and "Comment author" (only for ":term:`Comment has been created`" event).
+In this field you can pick a contact from the contacts list or use tokens "All agents", "Requester", "Cc", "Assignee" and "Comment author" (only for "Comment has been created" event).
 :Subject:
 	The title of the message.
 In this field you can use context tokens.
 :Email body: